-Net income was impacted favorably in 2005 and 2004 and negatively in 2003 by adjustments of prior years' tax liabilities totaling \$23 million, \$1 million and \$(11) million, respectively.
-These amounts were reflected as a component of income tax expense in the consolidated statements of operations and comprehensive income.
+Net income was favorably impacted in 2006 and 2005 by adjustments to prior years' tax liabilities totaling \$10 million and \$23 million, respectively.
+These amounts are presented as a component of income tax expense in the Consolidated Statements of Operations and Comprehensive income.

 REINSURANCE CEDED We enter into reinsurance agreements with unaffiliated carriers to limit our risk of mortality losses.
-As of December 31, 2005 and 2004, 50% of our face amount of life insurance in force is reinsured.
-As of December 31, 2005, for certain term life insurance policies, we ceded 25-90% of the mortality risk depending on the length of the term, policy premium guarantees and the date of policy issuance.
-Comparatively, as of December 31, 2004, for certain term life insurance policies, we ceded 25-100% of the mortality risk.
-Additionally, we cede 100% of the morbidity risk on substantially all of our long-term care contracts.
-Since 1998, we have ceded the mortality risk on new life contracts that exceed \$2 million per individual, whereas prior to 1998, we ceded mortality risk in excess of specific amounts up to \$1 million per life for individual coverage.
-Also, on certain in-force variable annuity contracts we cede 100% of the mortality and certain other risks related to product features.
+As of December 31, 2006 and 2005, approximately 50% of our face amount of life insurance in force is reinsured.
+As of December 31, 2006, for certain term life insurance policies, we cede up to 90% of the mortality risk depending on the length of the term.
+Comparatively, as of December 31, 2005, for certain term life insurance, we ceded 25-90% of the mortality risk depending on the length of the term and policy premium guarantees.
+Additionally, we cede substantially all of the risk associated with variable annuity contracts and 100% of the morbidity risk on our long-term care contracts.
+Beginning in 2006, we increased our mortality risk retention to \$5 million per individual life for certain insurance applications meeting certain criteria.
+From October 1998 through December 2005, we ceded mortality risk on new life contracts that exceeded \$2 million per individual life.
+For business sold prior to October 1998, we ceded mortality risk in excess of specific amounts up to \$1 million per individual life.
 We retain primary liability as a direct insurer for all risks ceded to reinsurers.

-The impacts of reinsurance on our reserve for life-contingent contract benefits at December 31, are summarized in the following table.
+The impacts of reinsurance on our reserve for life-contingent contract benefits and contractholder funds at December 31, are summarized in the